 I added mezcal to my rendition for a touch of smoke.
 It renders an interesting, spirit-forward cocktail with a balance of citrus, smoke, sweetness, and a foamy egg white head for the perfect finishing texture.

-Tequila cocktails are happening right now.
+Tequila and mezcal cocktails are happening right now.
 Talk about tequila and everyone assumes shots or margaritas, however you can do so much more with the spirit.
 Tequila really lends itself to citrus and fruit—I think it blends better than vodka or gin in more delicate cocktails.

 The egg white is so critical to this drink.
 It adds a rich, tasteless finish that cannot be replicated by other means.
 I think the best analogy I’ve read is comparing it to the rich head on top of a Guinness.
 It simply wouldn’t be the same without it.